-Wambo Wind Farm Stage 1 is to comprise of approximately 42 turbines.
-At the commencement of operation of Stage 1, it is proposed that a minimum of 14 of the Stage 1 turbines will be searched monthly across two strata: forests/woodlands and open areas.
+Wambo Wind Farm Stage 2 is to comprise of approximately 41 turbines.
+At the commencement of operation of Stage 2, it is proposed that a minimum of 14 of the Stage 2 turbines will be searched monthly across two strata: forests/woodlands and open areas.
 It is noted that turbines within 150 m of forests/woodlands will be counted as occurring within the forests/woodland strata.

-There is approximately a 50/50 split of the proposed turbines to be built in forests/woodlands and open areas across stage one.
-It is proposed that 7 randomly selected turbines within each stratum will be searched at 6 weekly intervals from late Autumn to early Spring, and 3 weekly intervals from early Spring to late Autumn (a total of 14 turbines in Stage 1, or approximately 33% of turbines constructed) with increased monitoring in warmer months aligned with increased potential for migratory species to occur within the Study Area.
-The selected 14 turbines will be revisited over the course of the first two years of operation for Stage 1 and the first two years of operation for Stage 2.
-An additional 14 turbines will be monitored from the Stage 2 footprint to total 28 turbines monitored across the, up to, four-year monitoring period.
-It is noted that there is an anticipated one year overlap in Stage 1 and
+Approximately 66 percent (27) of the proposed turbines are to be built in open areas across Stage 2 with the remaining 14 turbines to be constructed in woodland areas.
+It is proposed that 9 randomly selected turbines within the open stratum and 5 within the woodland stratum will be searched at 6 weekly intervals from late Autumn to early Spring, and 3 weekly intervals from early Spring to late Autumn with increased monitoring in warmer months aligned with increased potential for migratory species to occur within the Study Area.

-Stage 2 operational footprint may mean that the total monitoring period may be over three years, however, this will encompass the first two years of operation for each of the stages.
+The selected 14 turbines will be revisited over the course of the first two years of operation.
+An additional 14 turbines will be monitored from the Stage 1 footprint to total 28 turbines monitored across the, up to, four-year monitoring period across Stage 1 and Stage 2.
+It is noted that there is an anticipated one year overlap in Stage 1 and Stage 2 operational footprint may mean that the total monitoring period may be over three years, however, this will encompass the first two years of operation for each of the stages.
 Monitoring visits will ensure that carcass searches are able to gain high accuracy on data regarding the mortality associated with turbine strike.
 The order of selected turbines searched will be random during each monitoring event.
-The same approach will apply for Stage 2 and will be detailed within the stage 2 BBMP.
-Locations of turbines selected for monitoring for Stage 1 and Stage 2 are provided in Figure 6-1, note only the turbines in the Stage 1 footprint are relevant to this report.
+Locations of turbines selected for monitoring for Stage 2 are provided in Figure 6-1.